wokamoto/dogmap.jp/wp-content/plugins/rewrite-rules-inspector/readme.txt

 1. Error message appears if rewrite rules are missing in the database

 == Changelog ==

+= 1.1 (Sept.
+25, 2012) =
+* Support for route matching when WordPress lives in a subdirectory.
+Props [dbernar1](https://github.com/dbernar1)
+* Display a success message after you've flushed your rewrite rules

 = 1.0 (May 9, 2012) =
 * Initial public release!